mocnidule/twitterApiBot/README.md

 5. Run run run

 Wait time and limits are set.
 Should be run up to 5 times a day.
+Bot can like and retweet tweets via 2 functions that you can comment out or leave them as is.